University of New Haven, Campus Access Services

 The parent (or legal guardian) of a primary or secondary school pupil with a disability is an essential participant in school decisions about that child's disability-related needs.
 When that child enters the university, however, the parent no longer participates directly in the institution's decision-making process.
 The parent may continue to offer the student advice and support, but the student becomes solely responsible for communicating with university personnel about disability-related matters.

-CAS staff are aware of the difficulty of this role change, and welcome the opportunity to offer advice and general policy information to the parents of students with disabilities; however, the parent is not recognized by CAS as a surrogate for the student in matters related to the student's disability accommodations and services.
-In accordance with this perspective, CAS has established the following regarding parental involvement.
+ARC staff are aware of the difficulty of this role change, and welcome the opportunity to offer advice and general policy information to the parents of students with disabilities; however, the parent is not recognized by the ARC as a surrogate for the student in matters related to the student's disability accommodations and services.
+In accordance with this perspective, the ARC has established the following regarding parental involvement.

 A student who wishes to request disability accommodations or a formal review of disability documentation must submit a written and signed or in person request for such services.
 A request from a parent, a legal guardian, a clinician, a school official, or another third party will not be accepted in lieu of a direct request from the student.

-CAS personnel will not discuss the following with the parent or legal guardian of a student unless the student is present during the discussion AND a signed release of information from the student is on file with CAS.
+ARC personnel will not discuss the following with the parent or legal guardian of a student unless the student is present during the discussion AND a signed release of information from the student is on file with the ARC.